Skip to Main Content U.S. Department of Energy

 Biography

-Max joined PNNL as a Lighting Research Engineer in 2021, and works primarily on the Lighting Science Research team.
-Previously, Max has worked as a Lighting Engineer for the Habitability and Human Factors Branch Lighting Lab at NASA Johnson Space Center, and for the National Institute for Occupational Safety and Health, where he conducted research in safety, health, and human factors of lighting and visual interventions.
-His work has involved lighting research for underground mine illumination, circadian and physiological impacts of light, and lighting analysis of space vehicles and habitats.
+Max is a Systems Engineer with PNNL on the Human Factors Team, where he conducts research and engineering efforts in a variety of fields, including human factors, generative AI, data science, occupational safety and health, climate and earth surface modeling, advanced lighting and visual science, and building systems.
+Previously, Max has worked as a Lighting Engineer for the Habitability and Human Factors Branch at NASA Johnson Space Center, and for the National Institute for Occupational Safety and Health.
+His work has included research in human-AI interaction, underground mine illumination, circadian and sleep physiology, and simulation of space vehicles and habitats.

 Research Interests